Skip to Content

 3. Nem Cuon / Goi Cuon

-Compared to pho or banh mi, Vietnamese spring rolls (or summer rolls) may not be as well known to many foreigners but they’re every bit as delicious.
+Compared to pho or banh mi, Vietnamese fresh spring rolls (or summer rolls) may not be as well known to many foreigners but they’re every bit as delicious.

 Known as nem cuon in northern Vietnam and goi cuon in the south, these fresh spring rolls are a Vietnamese national dish.
 They’re traditionally made with shrimp, pork, vegetables, herbs, and rice vermicelli wrapped in banh trang (Vietnamese rice paper).

-Vietnamese spring rolls are often served with a peanut hoisin dipping sauce along with other sauces like nuoc mam pha or fish sauce.
+Vietnamese summer rolls are often served with a peanut hoisin dipping sauce along with other sauces like nuoc mam pha or fish sauce.
 Soft, light, and savory-sweet, it’s a delicious and refreshing Vietnamese food classic.

 If you prefer deep-fried spring rolls, then there’s an equally popular version of this dish called cha gio (called nem ran in the North).